Fashion is a tough industry.

 Because, who wants a shoe that falls apart quickly and doesn’t match anything?

 Secondly, look at the bags category.
 “Luxury shapes with an urban and youthful appeal.
-Ideal for travelling but also for everyday life.” tells us a lot.
+Ideal for traveling but also for everyday life,” tells us a lot.

 In particular, it explains that Ferragamo’s bags keep their luxury appeal while still being modern and young.

-You can use them conveniently while travelling or going about your day.
+You can use them conveniently while traveling or going about your day.

 They’re functional.
 Not just for looks.